 Active and Supporting (FP) LAFP/AAFP members must submit at least 150 credits every three calendar years.
 This is called a re-election cycle.
-The 150 credits must include at least 75 Prescribed credits and 25 from live learning activities.
+The 150 credits must include at least 75 Prescribed credits.

 The following are different types and examples of CME credits members may earn to reach the requirement:

 AAFP Prescribed credit is designated for activities that are designed primarily for physicians.
 Content is directly related to patient care, patient care delivery, or certain nonclinical topics.
 A family physician who is an AAFP active or life member must be directly involved in the planning of the activity to ensure the content is relevant to the specialty of family medicine.

 Examples of prescribed credits include: